uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

 ![Pricing Page](./images/pricing-page-mock-up.png)
 *Bowhead pricing page mock up*

-When a user is not currently signed up to any subscription the pricing page is displayed on sign in, a user must be subscribed to gain access to any custom features developer may add.
+When a user is not currently signed up to any subscription the pricing page is displayed on sign in, a user must be subscribed to gain access to any custom features developers may add.

 A user can click on the `Get started` button of the subscription they want which brings them to a hosted Stripe payments page.
 Once payment is made securely using Stripe's portal the Bowhead database is updated through a webhook integration implemented in `bowhead-functions` and the UI is updated.
 #### Account page